Types of Trees With Thorns (Pictures and Names) – Identification Guide

 Mesquite trees are small, multi-stemmed trees, and several varieties grow stiff, sharp thorns on the branches.
 The nail-like spikes can grow around 3” (7.5 cm) long and easily puncture the skin.
 Mesquite flowers are fuzzy spikes of yellowish flowers that bloom in spring and summer, followed by dangling bean pods.

 Mesquite trees adapt well to growing in the desert.
 The small shrub-like trees have deep taproots, and the foliage is highly tolerant of heat.
-You can also grow a mesquite tree in a residential landscape as a shade tree for dappled shade or lawn tree.
+You can also grow a mesquite tree in a residential landscape as a shade tree for dappled shade or a lawn tree.
 And it’s possible to buy thornless varieties.

 Thorny tree identification